Pamplona: Economy

 Pamplona has shifted in a few decades from a little administrative and even rural town to a medium-size city of industry and services.
 The industry sector is diversified although the most important activity is related to automobile industry.
-Volkswagen manufactures Polo model in its factory of Landaben and there are many auxiliary industries that work for Volkswagen and other companies.
+The Landaben automotive plant opened in 1966, where Authi produced cars under license from British Motor Corporation.
+In 1975 the plant was bought by SEAT, which later became part of the Volkswagen Group in 1994.
+It produced over 8 million units of the Polo from 1984 to 2024, and currently produces the T-Cross and Taigo.
+The city has also many auxiliary industries that work for Volkswagen and other companies.

 Other remarkable industries are building materials, metalworking and food processing.
 Renewable energy technologies are also an increasing economic sector (wind turbine manufacturing and generation) and neighboring Sarriguren is the seat of the Siemens Gamesa Renewable Energy, National Centre for Renewable Energies (CENER) and of Acciona Energía.

 Pamplona is the main commercial and services centre of Navarre.
 Its area of influence is not beyond the province, except for the University of Navarre and its teaching hospital, which provide private educational and health services nationwide.

-Education and culture
+Education

 The city is home to two universities: the above-mentioned University of Navarre, a corporate work of Opus Dei founded in 1952, which is ranked as the best private university in Spain, and the Public University of Navarre, established by the Government of Navarre in 1987.
 There is also a local branch of the UNED (Universidad Nacional de Educación a Distancia).

+Culture

 The two most important museums in Pamplona are the Museo de Navarra, devoted to the archaeological and artistic heritage of Navarre, and the Museo Diocesano of religious art, located in the cathedral.
 Pamplona is the first Spanish city in the French way of the Way of Saint James.

 Pamplona has hosted the Sarasate Violin International Competition biennially since 1991, and the annual Punto de Vista International Documentary Film Festival, the most important Spanish documentary film festival, since 2004.

 One of the more popular cultural expressions include the "Gigantes", which come out during festivals many times during the year.
 These are approximately 30-foot wooden statues that have a person inside that make them dance around the city.
 They represent each of the main continents of the world, including Europe, the Americas, Africa, and Asia.

 Politics

-After the 2015 municipal elections, there are 27 seats in Pamplona's municipal council: ten of Navarrese People's Union (Unión del Pueblo Navarro), five of EH Bildu, five of Geroa Bai, three of the Socialist Party of Navarre, three of Aranzadi (supported by Podemos Sí Se Puede) and one of Izquierda-Ezkerra.

-Transportation
+Following the 2023 municipal election, the mayor of the city is Joseba Asiron (EH Bildu), also supported by the Socialist Party of Navarre, Geroa Bai, and Contigo Zurekin.